LagoVista/docs/Messaging/TypeSystem/GeoLocation.md

 In degrees, (-) on latitude indicates South.
 If no sign is present, a positive, or North, is assumed.
 Likewise (-) on longitude is West and no sign on longitude is assumed to be positive, or East.

-In addition, there will always be six places to the right of the decimal point and zeroes will be padded if the source does not provide that resolution.
+In addition, there will always be six digits to the right of the decimal point and zeroes will be padded if the source does not provide that resolution.
 The values will have a minimum of one digit.
 That digit will be 0, if applicable, and values will not be padded.
 Longitude may have up to three digits and latitude will have up to two digits.